 MSSU has an emergency management plan designed to ensure there is a timely and effective response in the event of a significant emergency or dangerous situation occurring on campus involving an immediate threat to the health or safety of members of the campus community.
 Such situations include, but are not limited to: tornadoes, bomb threats, chemical spills, disease outbreaks, fires, active shooters, etc. The MSSU Police Department has communicated with the Joplin Police Department requesting their cooperation in informing the University about situations reported to them that may warrant an emergency response.
-Students, staff and visitors are encouraged to notify the MSSU Police Department (417-623-3131) of any situation that poses such a threat.
+Students, staff and visitors are encouraged to notify the UPD (417-623-3131) of any situation that poses such a threat.

-The on scene Incident Commander (Ken Kennedy, 417-625-9751) or (Chris Houk, 417-625-5490), in conjunction with the Emergency Management Director (Darren Fullerton, 417-625-3135), will access available sources of information from campus administrative staff and local authorities to confirm the existence of the danger and will be responsible for initiating the University's response and for marshaling the appropriate local emergency response authorities for assistance.
+The on-scene Incident Commander (Ken Kennedy, 417-625-9751) or (Chris Houk, 417-625-5490), in conjunction with the Emergency Management Director (Darren Fullerton, 417-625-3135), will access available sources of information from campus administrative staff and local authorities to confirm the existence of the danger and will be responsible for initiating the University's response and for marshaling the appropriate local emergency response authorities for assistance.
 Depending on the nature of the emergency, other University departments may be involved in the confirmation process.
 With a major crisis, the command team will work closely with the Joplin Police Department and Jasper County Sheriff's Office in a unified command structure.
-Some or all of the administrators noted above will also determine the appropriate segment or segments of the University to be notified.

 Once the emergency is confirmed, the University community, or appropriate segments of it, will be notified.
-The Incident Command Team, in collaboration with other appropriate personnel, will determine who should be notified and will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
+The Incident Command Team, in collaboration with other appropriate personnel, will determine the appropriate segments of the community to be notified and will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
 Depending on the segments of the campus the notification will target, the content of the notification may differ.
 When appropriate, the content of the notification will be determined in consultation with local authorities.
 Also as appropriate, the notification will give guidance as to whether its recipients should shelter in place or evacuate their location.